FranklinBarto/FranklinBarto/README.md

 - 👀  I also have experince working with both structured and unstructured databases (SQL / mongoDB / Firebase (Havent used this in a while!)).
 - 👀  I also work on UI/UX for my products as I have some skillsets in Product Design and also 2D / 3D design.
 - 🌱  I’m currently using Python for web development (Django / Flask) and data science (numpy, pandas, scripy, matplotlib).
-- 🌱  I'm also spend time expanding my knowledge in javascript frameworks such as node, react, react-native and some tools and libraries like ajax, three.js, jquery, express, typescript.
+- 🌱  I spend some of my time expanding my knowledge in javascript frameworks such as node, react, react-native and some tools and libraries like ajax, three.js, jquery, express, typescript(rarely use this tho).
 - 💞️  Most recently I have been learning to ML/AI deep learning ( Tensorflow/Keras ) for utilization in an Earth Observation project.
 - 📫  You can mail me through franklin@digitize-africa.co.ke